-“Till The Water Runs Clean …I will paint only in Black and White”
+“Until The Water Runs Clean …I will paint only in Black and White”

 Safe and clean drinking Water is a Human Right essential to life and was finally declared by the the United Nations on July 28, 2010, voicing deep concern that almost 900 million people worldwide do not have access to clean water.

-I live in the Bay of Fundy/Annapolis River Watershed … Which Watershed do you live in?
+Which Watershed do you live in?

 In the 1920’s, the Water Survey of Canada developed a Water Resources Index Inventory